On-Demand Service Offering

 The Redis settings that an app developer can configure include:

 For more information, see Customize an On-Demand Service Instance.

 - Instances of the on-demand plan can be deployed until their number reaches either an operator-set per-plan quota or a global quota.
 For information on setting quotas, see Setting Limits for On-Demand Service Instances.

 - Instances are provisioned based on the On-Demand Services SDK and service broker adapter associated with this plan.

-redis.confis set to 45% of the system memory
+redis.confis set to 45% of the system memory.

 - Any on-demand plan can be disabled from the plan page in Ops Manager.